Capri, Italy. The Best Place on Earth!

 By all means, visit the place; it is part of the islands’ legacy and contributes to its tourism!
 I’m just saying it’s not for me.
 After all, what’s left of the once-magnificent Villa Jovis is now just a pile of bricks and stones.
 Ancient bricks and stones!

 I made an effort to walk all the way here only to turn back at the entrance gate.
 Why had I read the damned book?
 Ignorance is bliss!
 However, my intuition is always correct, and I have learnt not to ignore it.

 The walk back to Capri Town is way more enjoyable, and I often stop to take it in wholly.
 Festina lente, good old Augustus liked to say and right he was.
 Make hurry slowly!

 The “Blue Fever” (“la febre azzurra”, as the Actor calls it) takes over me.

 God must be a lousy football player.
 He must have kicked with the ball a giant bucket of lapis lazuli that stained this corner of the world with the most beautiful hues.
-Not only the waters of the Blue Grotto are sprinkled with blue pigment, but so is the air on Capri.
+The Blue Grotto waters are sprinkled with blue pigment, and the air of Capri is too.

 “Vedi, Sonia?
 Siamo a Capri.
 L’isola del sogno.
 L’isola dell’amore!”
 (See, Sonia?
 We are in Capri.
 The island of dreams and love!”) said the waiter dreaming he’s an emperor.
-I’m talking about the black and white Italian classic I had seen ages ago.
+I’m talking about the black and white Italian classic I saw ages ago.

 The movie comes back to memory, the beauty of the place amplified by the ability to see the colours, to smell the island’s medley of olive trees, cypresses, lemon and orange trees or rosemary bushes or hear it singing with mighty waves breaking into the cliffs, cicadas or birdsong.
 It is not the siren’s song, but it is just as alluring.